RainbowMiner/RainbowMiner/README.md

 After the archive is downloaded, extract the contents to a temporary location from which you can install it.

 Run the following to install it "headless" (this is nessecary for Ubuntu Desktop installations and possibly some other configurations.
-[Read more here](https://amdgpu-install.readthedocs.io/en/latest/install-installing.html#installing-the-pro-variant))
+[Read more here](https://amdgpu-install.readthedocs.io/en/latest/install-installing.html#installing-the-pro-variant)) and with ROCm support.

 ```
-./amdgpu-pro-install -y --opencl=pal,legacy --headless
+./amdgpu-pro-install -y --opencl=pal,legacy,rocm --headless

 ```
 Reboot and you should be good to go!